Jwan622/dbt-practice/docs/notes_while_writing_dbt_models.md

 (1 row)
 ```

+Those are 710 individual routes.
+That's going to balloon when we make transfer routes from them.

 ### Questions
 Quite a few questions and slight gotchas came up on this.
 I'll tackle one at a time.

 - What does max one transfer mean?
+Should we include single-leg flights?
+I made the decision to include non-transfer routes as valid routes.
-- Do some routes start and end at the same airport?
+- Do some routes start and end at the same airport ever?
+Or do you mean in transfer flights... a valid route cannot start and end in the same city.
+But isn't that just a RT flight?
+Isn't that a valid route?
+- When we crossover the next day... the transfer flight has to be on a day later right?
+I actually couldn't find any in the dataset but I did adjust my code to account for this.
+This part was tricky.
+- I included layover times in the 24h total_travel_time calculation.
+That was the time between the second flight's departure time and the first flight's arrival time.
+Is that right?

 ____
 First the issue of **max** one transfer.
 My approach was to join on routes twice so we can check if the 2nd transfer is NULL.
 I did something like this: